johnlohjy/HuggingFace_NLP/Chapter 2 Using HuggingFace Transformers/Introduction.md

 - Flexibility: At their core, all models are simple PyTorch nn.Module or TensorFlow tf.keras.Model classes and can be handled like any other models in their respective machine learning (ML) frameworks

 - Simplicity: Hardly any abstractions are made across the library.
-The “All in one file” is a core concept: a model’s forward pass is entirely defined in a single file, so that the code itself is understandable and hackable
+The “All in one file” is a core concept: a model’s forward pass is entirely defined in a single file, so that the code itself is understandable and hackable (all the code is there, easy for users to understand)